turekj/ReactiveTODO/README.md

 ## Compatibility

-The app was built using **Xcode 7.3** and **Swift 2.2**.
+The app was originally built using **Swift 2**.
+The current version was updated to build under **Xcode 8** and **Swift 2.3**.
 If you are looking for a Swift 3 version, do not hesitate to contact the author or file an issue. :)